-All non-lag frame correlator data along with other EVLA data, M&C requests, Backend responses and Backend-generated reports shall pass to and from the M&C System via the Virtual Correlator Interface (VCI).
-If sufficient bandwidth is not available to handle all traffic, critical auxiliary correlator data may have to be routed directly from the Main Correlator Control Computer.
+All non-lag frame correlator data along with other EVLA data, M&C requests, backend responses and backendgenerated reports shall pass to and from the M&C System via the Virtual Correlator Interface (VCI).
+If sufficient bandwidth is not available to handle all traffic, critical auxiliary correlator data may have to be routed directly from the main correlator control computer.

-8.4.6 e2e Interface
+8.4.6 Archive Interface

-All final, formatted astronomical results shall be sent directly to the e2e across this interface.
+All final, formatted astronomical results shall be sent directly to the archive across this interface.
 It shall have sufficient bandwidth to meet the initial maximum aggregate data transfer rate of 25 Mbytes/sec.
-All Backend cluster nodes shall have a path to the e2e system.
+All backend cluster nodes shall have a path to the archive system.